When it comes to the holidays, there are a lot of things to think about, especially when you’re responsible for marketing a business.

-My local Target started putting out Halloween decorations over Labor Day.
-I was trying to purchase items for a (socially-distanced) cookout by the pool surrounded by pumpkins and ghoulish decorations–it was a little unsettling.
-But, once I saw the Halloween decorations, I started thinking ahead to Thanksgiving and the winter holidays.
+My local Target started putting out Halloween decorations after July 4th.
+I was trying to purchase sunscreen and a cooler for some pool time surrounded by pumpkins and ghoulish decorations–it was a little unsettling.
+But once I saw the Halloween decorations, I started thinking ahead to Thanksgiving and the winter holidays.
 What will I cook?
 What’s on my Christmas wish list?
 How much money should I set aside for gifts?
-And, now that October has seemed to sneak up on all of us, it makes sense that they would start preparing so soon.
+And now that fall has seemed to sneak up on all of us, it makes sense that they would start preparing so soon.

-What every big box store starts to look like in September.
+What every big box store starts to look like in September (or much earlier!).

-In a recent study we conducted, we found that 56% of people plan to complete their holiday shopping before December.
-So, it’s safe to say that you could have started warming up your holiday messaging in September — or at least the beginning of October (AKA — now).
+We found that 57% of people plan to complete their holiday shopping before December.
+So it’s safe to say that you can start warming up your holiday messaging in August–or at least the beginning of September.

 And, remember, if you’re not a retailer, you don’t have to sit it out during the holidays.
 Unless you’re a seasonal business (and your busy seasons aren’t winter), consumers will still need your services, so think of ways you can keep your business top of mind throughout the holiday season.

-An integrated marketing approach is your best bet to reach buyers no matter where they’re spending time this season — 70% of shoppers report planning to research their holiday purchases online this year — compared to 60% last year.
-Make sure you’re there for them by investing in PPC ads, ensuring your SEO is up to snuff, and running display ads to follow them throughout their online search.
+An integrated marketing approach is your best bet to reach buyers no matter where they’re spending time this season–75% of shoppers report planning to browse online for gift ideas–compared to 71% in 2021.
+Make sure you’re there for them by investing in local PPC ads, ensuring your SEO is up to snuff, and running display ads to follow them throughout their online search.

 This may come as a surprise, but in-store shopping isn’t canceled this season.
-Fifty-five percent of customers say they’ll research online but purchase in stores, according to our research.
+55% of customers say they’ll research online but purchase in stores, according to our research.
 So, make it easy for them to get to your location with accurate local listings.

 Holiday marketing can be a gift when you plan for it, have the right strategy, and partner with the right marketing experts to make it a success.
-We’re here for you no matter what season — so give us a call today to learn more.
+So take some time to create your holiday marketing plan, get started with some quick tips, and embrace the holiday spirit!